 She and her husband have made over $130,000 last year flipping items from thrift stores.

-She has a superb course on how to start your own flipping business where she talks about how to find items, how to sell on Facebook,eBay etc. The course has tons of info on every aspect of flipping.
+She has a FREE Webinar Workshop on how to start your own flipping business where she talks about how to find items, how to sell on Facebook,eBay etc. The course has tons of info on every aspect of flipping.

 Check out her interview to find out more about this side hustle.